CASp Inspection Benefits For California Businesses

 Retail owner standing with a CASp Inspected certificate

-A CASp inspection is a non-invasive site evaluation performed by a Certified Access Specialist (CASp).
-During this process, a trained expert surveys your property to evaluate if it complies with the Americans with Disabilities Act (ADA) and the accessibility requirements of the California Building Code (CBC).
+A CASp survey is a non-invasive site evaluation performed by a Certified Access Specialist (CASp).
+A trained expert will evaluate your property.
+They assess it meets the Americans with Disabilities Act (ADA) and California Building Code (CBC) accessibility standards.

-The inspection of facilities typically covers common problem areas such as:
+Inspection of facilities typically covers common problem areas including but not limited to:

 • Parking Lots and Loading Zones